RobertsLab/project-gigas-carryover/protocols/Resazurin-assay.md

 # Resazurin-assay

 1. **Plate oysters (1/well; if testing in 2-3 mm spat one can use a 96 well plate and 300 ul of assay media.
 If using larger oysters you can use a 48 well plate and 1 mL of assay media.)**
-   When you plate them you can do so in water with antibiotics and fungizone.
+   When you plate them you can do so in _seawater_ with antibiotics and fungizone.
 Weigh oysters as you plate them so you can correct for weight.
 Alternatively, plate them, take a picture and measure area using image J.
-   - **Water: (Volume/100 mL)**
+   - **_Seawater_: (Volume/100 mL)**
-     1. Sterile water with appropriate Salinity – 98 mL (Sterile Filter or Autoclave)
+     1. Sterile _seawater_ with appropriate Salinity – 98 mL (Sterile Filter or Autoclave)
      2. 100X Penn/Strep – 1 mL
      3. 100X Fungizone – 1 mL

-2. **Allow oysters to be in Antibiotic/Fungizone Water for at least 1 h**
+2. **Allow oysters to be in Antibiotic/Fungizone _seawater_ for at least 1 h**

 3. **Make Resazurin Stock Solution (This can be frozen; 50 mg/ml)**
    - 0.5 g of resazurin sodium salt (Sigma-Aldrich Corp., St. Louis, MO)